Inside the Center

 The Josephy Center’s Print Studio features a state-of the art (Takach Floor Model 3460) printing press suitable for a variety of printmaking processes including etching, woodcut and linocut relief prints, intaglio, mezzotint, collage, photo lithography, stencils, monoprint and other techniques.
 Printmaking workshops are open to teens and adults with options for beginners to more advanced artists.
-Nancy Clark’s (a former board member) enthusiasm for printing making along with financial help from Wildhorse Foundation, made this studio possible.
+Nancy Clark’s enthusiasm for printing making, along with financial help from Wildhorse Foundation, made this studio possible.

 The Josephy Center now offers workshops, classes and open-studio time for guild members.
 Click here for more information about guild membership, and here for a list of our current printmaking classes.

 Brown Bags are free, online and/or in-house discussions that are held twice a month on Tuesdays.
 They are a great way to find out what local residents are doing; learn about county businesses; watch performances; listen to lectures; exchange ideas and insights on a variety of pertinent topics.

 To get the most out of the Brown bags, go to our brown bag page to see what’s coming up.
 If you missed a Brown Bag, go to our YouTube channel.
 If you’d like to be a Brown Bag speaker or presenter contact Rich Wandschneider at 541-432-0505.